yoclaire/yoclaire/README.md

 - 👋 Hi, I’m @yoclaire
 - 👀 I’m interested in all things information security (and cats)
-- 🌱 I’m currently learning Terraform and improving Git skills
+- 🌱 I’m currently learning Python, Terraform, and improving Git skills
-- 💞️ I’m always happy to collaborate on interesting projects
+- 💞️ I’m always happy to collaborate on interesting projects, especially if they have the potential for mischief
-- 📫 How to reach me (please don't) (unless you're a work colleague, then slack me)
+- 📫 How to reach me (please don't) (unless you're a work colleague, then just slack me)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: can roller skate on one foot backwards